mrwinton/pitchhub/README.md

 ## Running

-Nealy there!
+Nearly there!
 Install the gems with `bundle install && rbenv rehash` and you're ready to start tinkering now.

 Our pitchbox VM has a few handy commands that make things a little easier: